openshift-labs/lab-building-images/workshop/content/creating-images/08-choosing-a-base.md

 podman build -t greeting .
 ````

-The build will take a little bit longer this time as the `fedora` base image needs to be pulled down and it is somewhat larger than the more minimal `busybox` base image.
+The build may take a little bit longer as the `fedora` base image needs to be pulled down and it is somewhat larger than the more minimal `busybox` base image.

 When the build has completed check that the container image runs: